 The MHQ quantifies different impairments between the subjects uninjured and involved upper extremities.
 It was designed as a general survey of hand function and includes twenty-five items for the right and the left hand, as well as questions for both hands.
 Furthermore, questions regarding function specifically refer to the impact of the involved hand and/or wrist on the activity which presumably takes all joints of the upper extremity into account.
 The overall questionnaire is scored from 0 to 100, with 100 being the optimal score.

-Patient Global Impression of Change Score (PGIC)
+Change from Baseline in Patient Global Impression of Severity Score (PGIS)